Computer Engineering (ENCP)A. James Clark School of Engineering

 2426 A.V.
 Williams Building, 301-405-3685

-Chair: R. Chellappa (Distinguished Scholar Teacher, Interim Chair
+Chair: R. Chellappa (Distinguished Scholar Teacher; Minta Martin Prof and Chair)

-Professors: E. Abed, T. Antonsen, J. Baras, A. Barg, S. Bhattacharyya, G. Blankenship (Associate Chair, External Relations), M. Dagenais, C. Davis (Distinguished Scholar Teacher), A. Ephremides (Distinguished University Professor), C. Espy-Wilson (Distinguished Scholar Teacher), R. Ghodssi, V. Gligor (Res Prof), J. Goldhar, N. Goldsman, R. Gomez (Associate Chair, Undergraduate Education), V. Granatstein, A. Iliadis, J. JaJa, B. Jacob, J. Kim (Prof Of Practice), P. Krishnaprasad, W. Lawson, W. Levine (Res Prof), K. Liu (Associate Chair, Graduate Studies, Distinguished Scholar Teacher), A. Makowski, S. Marcus (Distinguished Scholar Teacher), I. Mayergoyz (Distinguished Scholar Teacher), J. Melngailis, H. Milchberg (Distinguished Scholar Teacher), K. Nakajima, P. Narayan, R. Newcomb, P. O'Shea (Distinguished Scholar Teacher), Y. Oruc, E. Ott (Distinguished University Professor), H. Rabin, S. Shamma, M. Shayman, P. Sprangle, A. Tits, S. Ulukus, T. Venkatesan (Res Prof), U. Vishkin, M. Vorontsov (Res Prof), M. Wu (Distinguished Scholar Teacher)
+Professors: E. Abed, T. Antonsen, J. Baras, A. Barg, S. Bhattacharyya, G. Blankenship (Associate Chair, External Relations), M. Dagenais, C. Davis (Distinguished Scholar Teacher; Minta Martin Prof), A. Ephremides (Distinguished University Professor), C. Espy-Wilson (Distinguished Scholar Teacher), R. Ghodssi (Distinguished Scholar Teacher), V. Gligor (Res Prof), J. Goldhar, N. Goldsman, R. Gomez (Associate Chair, Undergrad Education), V. Granatstein, A. Iliadis, J. JaJa, B. Jacob, J. Kim (Prof Of Practice), P. Krishnaprasad, W. Lawson, W. Levine (Res Prof), K. Liu (Distinguished Scholar Teacher), A. Makowski, S. Marcus (Distinguished Scholar Teacher), I. Mayergoyz (Distinguished Scholar Teacher), H. Milchberg (Distinguished Scholar Teacher), K. Nakajima, P. Narayan, R. Newcomb, P. O'Shea (Distinguished Scholar Teacher), Y. Oruc, E. Ott (Distinguished University Professor), G. Qu, H. Rabin, S. Shamma, M. Shayman (Associate Dean, Graduate School), J. Simon, P. Sprangle, A. Srivastava (Interim Associate Chair, Graduate Education), A. Tits, S. Ulukus, T. Venkatesan (Res Prof), U. Vishkin, M. Vorontsov (Res Prof), M. Wu (Distinguished Scholar Teacher)

-Associate Professors: P. Abshire, R. Barua, P. Dowd (Res Assoc Prof), M. Franklin, T. Horiuchi, R. La, N. Martins, T. Murphy, A. Papamarcou, G. Qu, C. Silio, J. Simon, A. Srivastava, E. Waks, D. Yeung (Director of Computer Engineering)
+Associate Professors: P. Abshire, R. Barua, P. Dowd (Res Assoc Prof), M. Franklin, T. Horiuchi, A. Khaligh, R. La, N. Martins, T. Murphy, A. Papamarcou, C. Silio, E. Waks, D. Yeung (Director of Computer Engineering)

-Assistant Professors: D. Dachman-Soled (Asst Prof, Aff Asst Prof), T. Dumitras (Asst Prof, Aff Asst Prof), A. Khaligh, J. Munday, P. Pal (Asst Prof), C. Papamanthou (Asst Prof, Aff Asst Prof), M. Rotkowitz
+Assistant Professors: B. Babadi (Asst Prof, Aff Asst Prof), D. Dachman-Soled (Asst Prof, Aff Asst Prof), T. Dumitras (Asst Prof, Aff Asst Prof), M. Hafezi (Asst Prof, Aff Asst Prof), J. Munday, P. Pal (Asst Prof), C. Papamanthou (Asst Prof, Aff Asst Prof), M. Rotkowitz

 Affiliate Professors: A. Agrawala, J. Aloimonos, S. Anlage, S. Bhattacharjee, L. Davis, M. Fu, A. Harris, J. Hollingsworth, D. Lathrop, D. O'Leary, R. Phaneuf, G. Rubloff, E. Smela, F. Wellstood